chrisfield/redux-formkit/packages/redux-formkit/README.md

 * `touched` boolen
 * `elementRef` pass this an the ref prop

+### hooks
+`useFormReducer(formName)` like the familiar useReducer it returns state and dispatch as two elements in an array.
+This hook can be called from any component under the FormStateProvider (eg if the FormStateProvider is at the root of the component tree it can be called from all components).

+`useForm()`

 ### updateFieldsAction
 `updateFieldsAction(values)` returns an action object ready to dispatch to Redux.
 Dispatching this will reinitialize the form updating all fields with the values provided and setting them all as untouched.